edhowland/vish/Overview.md

 Note: To get more arguments past the last script, pass a dash : '-' between the script and the first arg to pass to the script.
-This only works in the 'vish' executable, since it consumest all scripts names as source files to compile and run.
+This only works in the 'vish' executable, since it consumes all scripts names as source files to compile and run.
 The '-' stops this consumption.

 ```